yas-sim/openvino-model-server-wrapper/README.md

 python3 -m pip install -r requirements.txt
 ```
 ----
 ## How to setup OpenVINO Model Server (Single model support, Ubuntu)
+When you just need only single IR model to be served by OVMS, you don't need to have model repository.
+Just specify the model directory and give some information such as model name as option to start the OVMS docker container.
+This is the easiest way to start OVMS.
 Note: OVMS can run on Windows too.
 Please refer to the [official OVMS document](https://docs.openvino.ai/latest/openvino_docs_ovms.html) for details.
 1. Install prerequisites
 ```sh